seeekr/crudl/README.md

 {
     // Required attributes
     name,                   // string property
-    field,                  // a property of either a string  (i.e. a name a field component)
+    field,                  // either a string  (i.e. a name a field component) or
-                            // or directly a react component
+                            // directly a react component.
+It is not required only when hidden == true
+                            // This attribute cannot be obtained asynchronously

     // Optional attributes
     getValue,               // A function of the form `(data) => fieldValue`.
-Default: `(data) => data[name]` label,                  // string property (by default equal to the value of name) readOnly,               // booolean property
+Default: `(data) => data[name]` label,                  // string property (by default equal to the value of name) readOnly,               // boolean property
-    required,               // booolean property
+    required,               // boolean property
-    disabled,               // booolean property
+    disabled,               // boolean property
+    hidden,                 // boolean property
     initialValue,           // Initial value in an add view validate,               // a function (value, allFieldsValues) => error || undefined onChange,               // onChange specification (see bellow)